 How to avoid this

-Speak to existing clients of the accountant you are considering moving to and ask how the accountant has responded in similar situations in the past.
+Try to speak to existing clients of the accountant you are considering moving to and ask how the accountant has responded in similar situations in the past.

 Little or no advice is given